Code-Institute-Submissions/chikos96-shell-shock-memory-game_JuneResub/README.md

 ### As a user, I want to be able to click all the cards.
-The user will be introduced with two sets of cards where he/she will be able to click the card that he/she reveals
+The user will be introduced with two sets of cards where he/she will be able to click the card that he/she reveals.

-### As a user, I want to be able to get some scores.
-If the user click on the card and matches with another card, he/she will definitely get a score

 ### As a user, I want to be able to see how much time did i match my cards.
-The time will be displayed for the user and the user will be able to check how much time he/she has left
+The time will be displayed for the user and the user will be able to check how much time he/she has left.

 ### As a user, I want to play the game again.
 The user can play the game again by reloading the browser.

 ### As a user, i want to understand easily about the functionality of the game.
-The user will be able to understand the game and it will help the user to know where the cards are and if they match or not
+The user will be able to understand the game and it will help the user to know where the cards are and if they match or not.

 ## Further Testing
 - I add jquery to better simplify and adjust my codes.